miladdev85/citatify/README.md

 ### `npm run build && firebase deploy`

-Builds the app and deploys it to Firebase.
+Builds the app and deploys it to Firebase with hosting features.
 In order to do this you have to initialize a Firebase project that can be used for the Firebase hosting features.
-Step by step guide after running `npm install` :
+Step by step guide:

+1. `npm install` to install all dependencies and packages
+2. `firebase login` to associate the Firebase CLI with a Firebase account
+3. `firebase init` will initialize a Firebase project that can be used for the Firebase hosting features